To begin Programming in PHP for web development, the very first obstacle one finds is:

-How to run PHP Program for the first time?
+How to install PHP and run PHP Program (or file)?
 What's the easiest way?

 You don't have to install Apache, PHP and MySQL separately, in fact, it is often difficult for beginners to install these bundles separately and combine them to run PHP CODE.
 XAMPP does that for you with just a few clicks.

 After you install XAMPP,